 \section{Introduction}

 Strong gravitational lensing (SL) describes the relativistic effect where a massive object along our line of sight distorts the light of a background source into multiple arcs.
 These objects are called lenses and can be single galaxies or even groups and clusters of galaxies.
-In the case of lensed quasars we observe multiple images that are especially prominent as the quasars are extremely bright compared to their host galaxies.
-Because the light rays interact gravitationally with both baryonic and dark matter (DM), SL allow us to study local properties of the deflector \citep{Wagner2019}, as well as the total mass distribution or the DM fraction \citep{Bolton2006, Barnabe2011,Gavazzi2012,Sonnenfeld2015}.
+In the case of lensed quasars, we observe multiple images that are especially prominent as the quasars are extremely bright compared to their host galaxies.
+Because the light rays interact gravitationally with both baryonic and dark matter (DM), SL allows us to study the local properties of the deflector \citep{Kochanek1991,Rusin2000,Cohn2001,Suyu2009,Sonnenfeld2011,Wagner2019}, as well as the total mass distribution or the DM fraction \citep{Bolton2006, Barnabe2011,Gavazzi2012,Sonnenfeld2015}.

-An important part of these studies is to obtain a mass model of the deflector by choosing a mass parametrization and optimizing its parameters to fit to the data.
-For galaxy lenses the most common parametrization is that of a power-law (PL) profile.
+An important part of these studies is to obtain a mass model of the deflector by choosing a mass parametrization and optimizing its parameters to fit the data.
+For galaxy lenses, the most common parametrization is that of a power-law (PL) profile.
 The PL class of lens models arises for any ensemble of objects that form a structure via gravity as the dominating interaction \citep{Wagner2020}.
-SL studies on early-type galaxies (ETGs), e.g., by the Sloan Lens ACS (SLACS) Survey \citep{Bolton2006}, have given us important insights, such as the average slope of the total mass density which is found to be well described by a PL profile with a small intrinsic scatter around $\gamma\sim2$ \citep{Auger2010, Barnabe2011, Shajib2021}.
+SL studies on early-type galaxies (ETGs), such as that of the Sloan Lens ACS (SLACS) Survey \citep{Bolton2006}, have provided important insights.
+One example is the average slope of the total mass density, which is found to be well described by a PL profile with a small intrinsic scatter around $\gamma\sim2$ \citep{Auger2010, Barnabe2011, Shajib2021}.
 The three-dimensional mass density is $\rho(r) \propto r^{-\gamma}$, where $\gamma$ is the PL slope.

-Insights into other lens mass parameters of ETGs were gained by \citealt{Bolton2008}, where they modeled 63 SLACS lenses with singular isothermal ellipsoids.
-The values for the external shear of each lens ranges from 0 to 0.27 (median of 0.05), and the axis ratios range from 0.51 to 0.97 with a median of 0.79 \citep{GomerTh2020}.
+Insights into other lens-mass parameters of ETGs were gained by \citealt{Bolton2008}, who modeled 63 SLACS lenses with singular isothermal ellipsoids.
+The values for the external shear of each lens range from 0 to 0.27 (median of 0.05), and the axis ratios range from 0.51 to 0.97 with a median of 0.79 \citep{GomerTh2020}.
 Independent studies of the lens environment determined similar values for the external shear \citep{Wong2011}.
 Similarly, the distribution of axis ratios from SLACS is consistent with values from studies of nearby elliptical galaxies \citep{Ryden1992}.